Survey, Description and Documentation of Tol (Jicaque) of Honduras

-The deposit is divided into three main sections.
+The collection is divided into three main sections.

-The first part of the deposit is a series of sociolinguistic interviews.
+The first part of the collection is a series of sociolinguistic interviews.
 Detains can be found in the files ET_corpus_meta_english.txt or ET_cuerpo_meta_español.txt and in the IMDI files with in each bundle.
-Each of the bundles in this part of the deposit has the prefix ET.
+Each of the bundles in this part of the collection has the prefix ET.

 The second part is a series of narratives which make up the body of the corpus.
-Each of the bundles in this part of the deposit has the prefix HT.
+Each of the bundles in this part of the collection has the prefix HT.

 Acknowledgement and citation